neal-o-r/aireamhan/samplaí/README.md

 # Samplaí

-This directory contains some basic examples of how to write procedures using Áireamhán.
-These examples can be run from the REPL or run directly by reading in the files.
+This directory contains some installation instructions and basic examples of how to write procedures using Áireamhán.

 # Installation